 Greenkeeping Machinery Programme

 This programme was established in 2004 to provide support to golf facilities across the globe.
-Having identified that a lack of equipment can restrict many courses from maintaining good playing surfaces, The R&A set up this mechanism to provide machinery free of charge to those most in need.
+The R&A has identified that a lack of greenkeeping equipment to carry out basic maintenance, i.e. mowing, scarification and aeration, can restrict many courses from presenting good playing surfaces.
+In 2004, The R&A set up this programme to donate machinery to those most in need.

 The following greenkeeping machinery is available to successful applicants to the programme:

-- 5-gang trailed fairway mowers (clubs are required to have their own compatible tractor)
+- 5-gang trailed fairway mowers for clubs with 18-hole courses (clubs are required to have their own compatible tractor)

-- 3-gang trailed fairway/rough mowers (clubs are required to have their own compatible tractor)
+- 3-gang trailed fairway/rough mowers for clubs with 9-hole courses (clubs are required to have their own compatible tractor)

 - pedestrian greens mowers